-Based upon the credit union's present balance sheet, changes in the value of the current level of securities reported as might not have a substantial impact upon future net worth of the credit union.
+Based upon the credit union's present balance sheet, changes in the value of the current level of securities reported as "Available-for-Sale" might not have a substantial impact upon future net worth of the credit union.

 This credit union has been rated